Han-Sim/blog.hansim.dev/src/pages/posts/0043-Redux-Basics.md

 ![Screen Shot 2019-07-26 at 5.34.19 PM.png](https://i.loli.net/2019/07/27/5d3b73095cba889349.png)

 1. **Action** type `AGE_UP` is dispatched from a component(view) to the **store**: `dispatch("AGE_UP")`
-2. **Store** provides `previous state` and `action` to **Reducers**
+2. **Store** provides previous state and action to **Reducers**
 3. **Reducer** returns a new `state` to the **store**

 #### However, what happens if we have an asynchronous operation in our application, such as `fetch`?

 If you try to do some asynchronous operation in reducers, it won't work since reducer is designed to run only synchronous operations.
-That's why we need `middleware`.
+That's why we need **middleware**.

 Redux middleware does asynchronous operations in the middle before reducer is fired, and after (for example) it fetches data from API, then it passes it to reducer.

 ## `/actions/postAction.js`

-`Actions` are payloads of information that send data from your application to your store.
+**Actions** are payloads of information that send data from your application to your store.
 They are the only source of information for the store.
 You send them to the store using store.dispatch().

-### Action Creator
+### Action Creator w/ Redux Thunk

 https://redux.js.org/basics/actions#action-creators